wp-plugins/foliopress-wysiwyg/readme.txt

 The ImageMagick binary must be executable from PHP and be available as /bin/convert.
 We will add automated checks for this.
 ImageMagick provides superior image quality than standard PHP GD library!

 == Changelog ==

+= 2.6.8.8 =

+* Due to compatibility issues editor was disabled for IE 10.0 and IE 11.0 and notice about using different browser is displayed.
+* Added Serbian language translation.
+Thank you goes to http://www.webhostinghub.com !

 = 2.6.8.7 =